Food Policies for Aboriginal and Torres Strait Islander Health

 This project will be carried out according to the Guidelines for Ethical Conduct in Aboriginal and Torres Strait Islander Health Research produced by the National Health and Medical Research Council of Australia.

 Ethics approval has been granted by the Deakin University Human Research Ethics Committee.

-If your ACCO is interested in being a part of this project, or you’d like more information, please get in touch with the VACCHO Nutrition team by submitting this form.
+If you’d like more information, please get in touch with the VACCHO Nutrition team by submitting this form.